danyelous/Miscellaneous/GoogleSheetsActionScriptNotificacion/Readme.md

-# Vanguardia Classroom Email Notification System
+# Classroom Email Notification System

 # I created it with the help of Claude AI and ChatGPT

 ## Overview
-This Google Apps Script automates the process of sending Google Classroom registration information to students at Instituto Vanguardia.
+This Google Apps Script automates the process of sending Google Classroom registration information to students at Instituto.
 The script reads student information from a Google Spreadsheet and sends personalized emails with login credentials and helpful resources.

 ## Features
 - Automatically sends emails to multiple students based on spreadsheet data